geocoder-php/Geocoder/README.md

 TimedGeocoder
 -------------

 We introduced a new feature in Geocoder 3.
-The `TimedGeocoder` profile each `geocode` and `reverse` call.
+The `TimedGeocoder` profiles each `geocode` and `reverse` call.
 So you can easily figure out how many time/memory was spent for each geocoder/reverse call.